N. Zimmermann/ H. Fahrun

 - Participant's acquisition of competencies

-- Participant's development towards feeling and acting self-empowered
+- Participant's development towards feeling self-empowered and their ability to democratic participation

 - Your acquisition of competencies as a facilitator